Animation Semester 1

 What will you learn in this unit?

-• Understand the Laws of Motion and Gravity
+• Understand different styles of acting and expressions

 Awards, Approvals, and Accreditation